 A few weeks later, a short report finally emerged in The Sporting Life of the Wannop-Sheehy match scheduled for 22nd September.
 I am yet to find an American paper with coverage.
 The much-talked-of and well-advertised match was both “a swindle” and a “fizzle”, a correspondent from Muskegon wrote.

 After some 500 dollars had been taken at the gate, a careless and half-drunken man, who had been attempting to fill the large burners at the side of the ring (presumably installed for light?), accidentally poured oil all over himself and his immediate vicinity.
 The ring was promptly set ablaze, perhaps from a cigarette hanging from the chap’s lips, sending him up too.
 Within minutes the squared circle was destroyed.

-The “principles” – and I believe The Sporting Life is referring to Wannop and Sheehy here, rather than the event organisers, made off with the money, followed by a mob of 500 howling sports fans described as having “blood in their eyes” (not literally).
+The “principles” – and I’m not sure whether The Sporting Life is referring to Wannop and Sheehy here, or the event organisers, made off with the money, followed by a mob of 500 howling sports fans described as having “blood in their eyes” (not literally).
 Wannop hid himself in Grand Rapids while Sheehy showed up a few days later, only to be arrested and fined 50 dollars on a “common nuisance” charge with the option of permanently leaving the city instead.
 He chose the latter.